renerocksai/tigerfans/README.md

 # ⭐ TigerFans

-_Resource reservations, atomic commits, and consistency — in one clean demo._
+_Resource reservations, payment flows, and consistency — in one clean demo._

 TigerFans is a prototype **ticketing system demo** that shows how **[TigerBeetle](https://tigerbeetle.com)** can be applied beyond financial